Measuring data types: Examples

-\subsection{The empty type}
+\subsection{The Empty Type}

 Perhaps an even more fundamental example is that of the empty type.
 The empty type is the type with no values, which means we wish to consider a functor which has the empty set as initial algebra.
+Let $F \colon \Set \to \Set$ be the functor given by